View our EdD Early Childhood specialization completion requirements

 Discover career opportunities in your area that match your interests.

 You don’t have to be a psychology major to have heard of Sigmund Freud.
 His name is perhaps the most well-known in the entire field of psychology.
 And that’s for good reason.
-His studies and theories revolutionized the way we think of psychology, and they continue to influence our understanding of psychology to this day.
+His groundbreaking studies revolutionized how we understand the human mind and continue to influence modern psychology today.

-Freud’s psychoanalysis was the original psychodynamic theory, but the psychodynamic approach as a whole includes all theories that were based on his ideas, e.g., Jung (1964), Adler (1927), and Erickson (1950).
+While Sigmund Freud’s psychoanalysis was the original psychodynamic theory, the approach now encompasses all theories built upon his foundational ideas.
+This includes influential work by Carl Jung (1964), Alfred Adler (1927), and Erik Erikson (1950).

 Today, many psychologists continue to work in psychodynamics.
 And while individual researchers and theorists often diverge on specifics, they do adhere to the underpinnings of the theory as originally developed by Freud.
 These underpinnings can be expressed as four assumptions, which are, as McLeod writes:

 The importance of psychodynamics in the study of psychology cannot be overstated.
 However, when you enroll in Walden’s master’s in psychology program, psychodynamics is just one of the many topics you can explore.
-In fact, Walden’s master’s program in psychology offers several specializations, allowing you to focus on the area that best fits your professional goals, whether that includes a career in psychology or one of the many other careers that routinely require professionals with advanced psychology degrees.
+In fact, Walden’s master’s program in psychology offers several specializations, allowing you to focus on the area that best fits your interests and professional goals.

-In addition to allowing you to tailor your master’s degree in psychology to meet your goals, Walden also offers you the advantages of online learning.
+In addition to allowing you to tailor your master’s degree in psychology with a specialization, Walden also offers you the advantages of online learning.
 What advantages?
 For one, an online master’s in psychology program doesn’t require you to travel to a campus, giving you the ability to study from home instead.
 Another is that online psychology courses allow you to attend your master’s in psychology classes at whatever time of day works best for you.

 Psychology is a dynamic and fascinating field that influences the way we think about ourselves and our society.
 And thanks to Walden’s online learning environment, earning a degree in psychology is more possible than ever before.

-Walden University is an accredited institution offering an MS in Psychology degree program online.
-Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.
+Walden University is an HLC-accredited institution offering an MS in Psychology degree program online.
+Expand your career skills and earn your degree using a convenient, flexible learning platform that fits your busy life.

 1Source: www.simplypsychology.org/psychodynamic.html